Dictionary tools are incredibly helpful when you're reading the news in Japanese.

 In this article I'll show you how to use a game on POPjisyo (Introduction article) to learn some current affairs-related terms you come across in the news.

-Select the genre of article you want to read, then choose an article.
+Select the article you want to read.

 While you read the article, double-click on any words that you want to study.